olcf/pkpass/docs/source/Commands.rst

       -m MIN_ESCROW, --min_escrow MIN_ESCROW
                             Minimum number of users required to unlock escrowed password
+      --noescrow            Do not use escrow functionality, ignore defaults in rc file
       --nopassphrase, --nopin
                             Do not prompt for a pin/passphrase
       --nosign              Do not digitally sign the password information that